Startrex/medusa-chess/README.md

 ## Installation

-Medusa runs on a command-line interface.
+Medusa runs in a command-line interface.

 <ul>
 <li>Install Node.Js from <a href="https://nodejs.org/en/download/">here</a></li>